pmhahn/pmhahn.github.io/_posts/2026-02-17-linux-ntfs.md

 4. _NTFS-3G_ also runs in user-space and uses FUSE to talk to the kernel.
 5. Paragaon donated an open-source version of if proprietary _NTFS3_ to the Linux kernel.
 It was the first read-write implementation in the kernel, but is less documented.
 6. _NTFS Plus_ is based on the older _Linux-NTFS_ implementation, adds read-write support and updates the implementation to use modern Linux APIs.
 It is scheduled to replace _NTFS3_ again.
 7. AVM – now FRITZ!
-Technology – ported the _NTFS-3G_ to kernel space and is used in FritzOS only.
+Technology – ported the _NTFS-3G_ to kernel space, which is used in FritzOS only.

 ```mermaid
 gantt